Blog

 Your Blueprint for App Monetization Success

-• In-App Purchases (IAPs): Selling digital items, features, or content right inside your app.
+• In-app purchases (IAPs): Selling digital items, features, or content inside the app.

 • Advertising: Getting paid to show ads from other companies.